 How much are premiums?

-The average cost of liability auto insurance varies depending on the coverage level, the state, and the driver’s record.
+The average cost of it varies depending on the coverage level, the state, and the driver’s record.
 According to different sources, the average cost ranges from $511 to $864 a year, or $43 to $124 a month, for a minimum liability policy.
 As a sample see car insurance quotes in california.

 What is third-party liability auto insurance?